Kysic/CompleteMasterPassword/README.md

 The principle is very basic (and not optimized), the extension detect the window asking for the password and submit it automatically with the environnement variable "masterPassword" if it's present.
-The environnement variable is then overwrite to avoid simple user to use "show password" fonctionnality (it's not a robust hack, but it can be usefull if you just let your computer 30 seconds out of sight without locking.
+The environnement variable is then overwrite to avoid simple user to use "show password" fonctionnality (it's not a robust hack, but it can be usefull if you just let your computer 30 seconds out of sight without locking it).

 Because of this functioning, you may see a blink on the application startup at the moment the password is automatically submited.